NREL/EnergyPlus/design/FY2016/OAControllerMakeover-Issue4663.md

 4. Make the Maximum Fraction of Outdoor Air Schedule Name be king - OA fraction can never be greater than the current schedule value.

-5. Change the advanced methods (VRP, DCV, IAQ) to use the `DesignSpecification:OutdoorAir` Outdoor Air Flow Rate Fraction Schedule.
-Currently it is ignored.
+5. Change the advanced methods (ZoneSum, VentilationRateProcedure,IndoorAirQualityProcedure, ProportionalControlBasedOnDesignOccupancy,ProportionalControlBasedonOccupancySchedule,IndoorAirQualityProcedureGenericContaminant) to use the `DesignSpecification:OutdoorAir` Outdoor Air Flow Rate Fraction Schedule.
+Currently it is ignored. *The primary goal here is to address the original issue that setting this schedule to zero should shut off OA.
+There is a question of how this would be applied for the CO2 and IAQP methods.*

 6. Add a new outdoor air control type = "100PercentOA" which always delivers 100% OA.